There’s No Such Thing As A Tough Brain!

 Did you know that the eyes are really part of the brain?
 Vision alone accounts for >55% of the brain’s pathways.

 Watch the King-Devick Test Demonstration Video

-Mayo Clinic Neurologist Dr. Amaal Starling demonstrates King-Devick Test.
+Mayo Clinic Neurologist, Amaal Starling M.D., demonstrates King-Devick Test.

 Eric Laudano is Head Athletic Trainer and Manager of Sports Medicine at a Division I University.
 In addition to serving as athletic trainer for both the football and men's lacrosse teams, Eric manages the overall operation of the athletic training department and a staff of 8 full-time and four part-time athletic trainers, and is responsible for the health and wellness of 1,000 athletes in 32 intercollegiate varsity sports.